DevMountain/basecamp-assessment-i/README.md

 # Basecamp JavaScript I Stretch Project

 ## Objective
-Show understanding of core Javascript Concepts.
+Show an understanding of the JavaScript concepts taught in Basecamp up to this point.

 ## Directions
 Fork this repo, clone your fork, then complete the challenges in assessment.js.